-We plan to extend the 30km/h speed limit that is already in place on the Golden Mile (Lambton Quay, part of Willis Street, Manners Street and Courtenay Place) to most other streets.
+The 30km/h speed limit that is already in place on the Golden Mile (Lambton Quay, part of Willis Street, Manners Street and Courtenay Place) will be extended to most other streets in the city centre.

-It is proposed the speed limits on the main through roads remain at 50km/h.
+The speed limit on the main through roads will stay at 50km/h.
 This is to encourage people driving through the city to use these main routes rather than quieter streets.
-You can see the proposed speed limits on the map below and a list of affected streets.
+The map below shows the streets that will change to 30km/h.
+You can also view a list of affected streets.

 We need to make a start now on moving more people with fewer vehicles.